vengatesh99/vengatesh/README.md

 # 💫 About Me:
-🔭 I’m currently working on Python, React JS, Express JS<br>👯 I’m looking to collaborate on LLM, Gen AI<br>🤝 I’m looking for help with React and LLMs<br>🌱 I’m currently learning React JS<br>💬 Ask me about Data Structures and Algorithms<br>⚡ Fun fact I initially hated python because it didn’t give me an actual coding experience like java, js did but started loving it more and more after messing around with it’s data structures
+🔭 I’m currently working on Python, React JS, Express JS<br>👯 I’m looking to collaborate on LLM, Gen AI<br>🤝 I’m looking for help with React and LLMs<br>🌱 I’m currently learning React JS<br>💬 Ask me about anything on Data Structures and Algorithms<br>⚡ Fun fact, I initially hated python because it didn’t give me an actual coding experience like java, js did but started loving it more and more after messing around with it’s data structures

 # 💻 Tech Stack: